Tim55667757/PriceGenerator/README.md

 # PriceGenerator

-A simple price generator similar to real stock prices, but you can control the statistics of their distribution.
-Use it to generate synthetic data to test your trading strategy.
+**[PriceGenerator](https://github.com/Tim55667757/PriceGenerator)** is the platform for generating prices similar to real stock prices, but you can control the statistics of their distribution.
+Generates chain of candlesticks with predefined statistical parameters, return Pandas DataFrame or saving as .CSV-file with OHLCV-candlestick in every string.
+Use PriceGenerator to generate synthetic data to test your trading strategy.

 [![Build Status](https://travis-ci.com/Tim55667757/PriceGenerator.svg?branch=master)](https://travis-ci.com/Tim55667757/PriceGenerator)
 [![pypi](https://img.shields.io/pypi/v/PriceGenerator.svg)](https://pypi.python.org/pypi/PriceGenerator)